-Later instars lose many of the thick hairs, have a relatively smaller head capsule, and the body has a white dorsal line.
+This Caterpillar is brown with a white dorsal line.
 There are white patches on the thorax, white diagonal lines on the abdomen, and white dots all over.
 There is a black dorsal horn on the last abdominal segment, behind which the abdomen is swollen and grey-blue in colour.

 The caterpillar lies along a twig or leaf when feeding and resting.

 When disturbed, the head and thorax are raised so that the true legs are pointed forwards.
 The rear end may also be raised, and then the body is 'U' shaped, with the prolegs pointing backwards.

 When threatened, the caterpillar also projects a pair of fleshy organs from under its prothorax.
 These are dark red and forked at the tip.

 The caterpillars feed on the leaves of various members of the plant family PROTEACEAE, including:

 The caterpillar grows to a length of 6 cms.

 It pupates in a cocoon in the ground litter.
 Specimens which pupated in November in Melbourne emerged as adults four weeks later.